Ex Ex Lovers: Production

 The film is directed by JP Habac, known for his romantic comedy films.
 Producers Antoinette Jadaone and Dan Villegas of Project 8 Projects revealed that Ex Ex Lovers had been in development since 2018, with plans delayed due to the COVID-19 pandemic.
 According to Jadaone, the project aims the charm of 1990s rom-coms, blending humor and nostalgia.
-Principal photography took place in the Philippines and Malta and wrapped on January 15, 2025.
+Principal photography took place in the Philippines and Malta with Valletta Pictures; and wrapped on January 15, 2025.
 Director JP Habac praised Magdangal and Agustin for their ease and chemistry on set.

 Marketing

 The announcement of Ex Ex Lovers generated excitement among fans, with its teaser trailer quickly gaining traction on social media.
 Nostalgic callbacks to MarJo's earlier works, including Hey Babe! and Flames: The Movie, have further fueled anticipation for the film.

 Release

-Ex Ex Lovers was theatrically released on February 12, 2025, over two decades since Magdangal and Agustin's last big-screen collaboration.
+Ex Ex Lovers was theatrically released on February 12, 2025, over two decades since Magdangal and Agustin's last big-screen collaboration and seven days after supposed release date of Darryl Yap's The Rapists of Pepsi Paloma.
 This is the first film partnership between Project 8 Projects and Cornerstone Studios, following their previous successes in streaming platforms and series production.
+The movie is also made it availability on Netflix (whose failed to acquire the global distribution rights holder of the movie, Warner Bros.
+Pictures, which would be instead sold to Paramount Skydance, parent company of Paramount Pictures) since May 20, 2025.